fork-foxs/apisix-docker/example/swarm/README.md

 3. **Replicas**: APISIX is configured with 2 replicas for high availability
 4. **Placement**: Services are constrained to run on worker nodes
 5. **Restart Policies**: Configured for production environment with failure conditions
+6. **Configuration Management**: Uses Docker configs instead of bind mounts for better portability

 ## Prerequisites

 - Docker Swarm initialized (single-node or multi-node cluster)
-- All nodes have access to the required Docker images
+- All nodes have access to required Docker images

 ## Deployment

+This configuration uses Docker configs which is the proper way to handle configuration files in Docker Swarm.
+It's portable and doesn't require absolute paths.

 1. Navigate to this directory:
    ```bash